Pieter Sisk

 Pieter Sisk (born 8 December 1999) is a Belgian middle-distance runner, who specializes in the 800 metres.

+Career

+2024

 Sisk qualified for the 800 meters at the 2024 Summer Olympics with his time of 1:44.46, which he ran in Brussels on 25 May 2024.
 At the Olympics, he failed to qualify for the semi-finals after finishing 6th in the heats and 3rd in the repechages.

+2026

+In January 2026, Sisk met the qualifying time for the 2026 World Athletics Indoor Championships in Toruń, Poland at the CMCM Indoor Meeting in Luxembourg, ran a European record over the unusual distance of 2000 metres at the New Balance Indoor Grand Prix 2026 in Boston, Massachusetts, and set a Belgian indoor record for the mile that was faster even than the Belgian outdoor record for that distance at the time.

+In March, he was eliminated in round 1 of the 2026 World Athletics Indoor Championships in Toruń, Poland and in August he suffered the same fate in round 1 of the 2026 European Athletics Championships in Birmingham, England.